 If you want to stop hitting fat golf shots you need to learn how to compress the golf ball through impact.
 With your irons, you want to have the feeling that you are hitting down and through the ball - this will help you find the ideal angle of attack.
 The top players in the world tend to hit down with a 7-iron by about 4˚.

-However, instead of thinking too technically about the angle of attack, try putting a tee in the ground a couple of centimeters in front of your ball.
+Instead of thinking too technically about the angle of attack, try putting a tee in the ground a few centimetres in front of your ball.
 Lock your focus in on the tee - try to strike that and forget about the ball.
 You should soon start to develop a more downward angle of attack that delivers better contacts.